Authentication & Principals

 - Platform DB — stores app-specific data: role, clinic memberships, specialist/patient profile links

-The link between them is users.clerk_user_id — the Clerk external ID stored in the platform's database.
+The link between them is humans.clerk_user_id — the Clerk external ID stored in the platform's database.
+Each Clerk identity maps to exactly one principals row (principal_type = 'human') plus its sibling humans profile row.

 Organization context & RLS